Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Proof of Lemma

 \section{Proof of Lemma~\ref{l:kass-madden}}

 In this section we sketch the proof of Lemma~\ref{l:kass-madden}.
-For every \emph{simple pattern} $P$ of size $n\times n$ we should construct a configuration $R$ on the complement of $B_n$, so that \begin{itemize} \item[(i)] $P$ and $R$ are compatible, \item[(ii)] for every other simple pattern $P'$ compatible with $R$ we have ${\cal E}_n(P')\le_n {\cal E}_n(P)$. \end{itemize} We build $R$ by following the construction from \cite{kass-madden}.
+For every \emph{simple pattern} $P$ of size $n\times n$ we should construct a configuration $R$ on the complement of $B_n$, so that \begin{itemize} \item[(i)] $P$ and $R$ are compatible, \item[(ii)] for every other simple pattern $P'$ compatible with $R$ we have ${\cal E}(P')\preccurlyeq {\cal E}(P)$. \end{itemize} To build the required $R$, we follow the construction from \cite{kass-madden}.

-By definition, each row of $P$ consists of a contiguous sequence of black cells followed by a contiguous sequence of white cells, as shown in Fig.~\ref{f:012-standard}.
-The pattern $R$ will consist of a finite number of black and red cells (the other cells will be white).
+By definition, each row of $P$ consists of a contiguous sequence of black letters followed by a contiguous sequence of white letters, as shown in Fig.~\ref{f:012-standard}.
+The pattern $R$ will consist of a finite number of black and red letters (the other letters will be white).

-\textbf{Black cells in $R$.} To construct $R$, we extend each stripes of black cells in $P$ to the left, so that in the first line we get a contiguous sequence of $(3n-1)$ black cells (including those black cells that belong to $P$), in the second line a contiguous sequence of $(3n-3)$ black cells, in the third line a contiguous sequence of $(3n-5)$ black cells, etc. In the $n$-th line we obtain a contiguous sequence of $(n+1)$ black cell, see Fig.~\ref{f:012-enforcing-standard}.
+\textbf{Black letters in $R$.} To construct $R$, we extend each stripes of black letters in $P$ to the left, so that in the first line we get a contiguous sequence of $(3n-1)$ black letters (including those black letters that belong to $P$), in the second line a contiguous sequence of $(3n-3)$ black letters, in the third line a contiguous sequence of $(3n-5)$ black letters, etc. In the $n$-th line we obtain a contiguous sequence of $(n+1)$ black letter, see Fig.~\ref{f:012-enforcing-standard}.

-\textbf{Red cells in $R$.} Similarly, we put in $R$ stripes of red cells: $3n$ contiguous red cells in line $3n$, $(3n-2)$ contiguous red cells in line $3n-1$, \ldots, $(n+2)$ contiguous red cells in line $(2n+1)$.
-We place these stripes of red cells so that for each $i=1,\ldots,n$ the leftmost red cell in the line $(3n-i+1)$ is vertically aligned with the leftmost black cell in the line $i$, as shown in Fig.~\ref{f:012-enforcing-standard}.
+\textbf{Red letters in $R$.} Similarly, we put in $R$ stripes of red letters: $3n$ contiguous red letters in line $3n$, $(3n-2)$ contiguous red letters in line $3n-1$, \ldots, $(n+2)$ contiguous red letters in line $(2n+1)$.
+We place these stripes of red letters so that for each $i=1,\ldots,n$ the leftmost red letter in the line $(3n-i+1)$ is vertically aligned with the leftmost black letter in the line $i$, as shown in Fig.~\ref{f:012-enforcing-standard}.